Boy George: Drug abuse and legal troubles

 On 7 October 2005, Boy George was arrested in Manhattan on suspicion of cocaine possession and falsely reporting a burglary.
 Boy George denied that the drugs were his.
 In court on 1 February 2006, the cocaine possession charge was dropped and Boy George pleaded guilty to falsely reporting a burglary.
 He was sentenced to five days of community service, fined US$1,000 and ordered to attend a drug rehabilitation programme.
 On 17 June 2006, a Manhattan judge issued a warrant for the arrest of Boy George after he failed to appear in court for a hearing on why Boy George wanted to change his sentence for the false burglary report.
 Boy George's attorney informed the court that he had advised Boy George not to appear at that hearing.
 On 14 August 2006, Boy George reported to the New York City Department of Sanitation for his court-ordered community service.
-As a result of the intense media coverage, he was allowed to finish his community service inside the Sanitation Department grounds.
+As a result of the intense media coverage, he was allowed to finish his community service inside the Sanitation Department grounds and out of public view.

+In March 2023, a settlement was reached by the four original members of Culture Club, who agreed that George, Hay, and Craig would pay Moss £1.75 million, after he had filed a lawsuit against his former bandmates for lost income due to having allegedly been "expelled" from the group in 2018.
+The settlement required that Moss relinquish any and all rights to the Culture Club name and its use.
+Moss later filed bankruptcy proceedings against George and Craig, which were dismissed in June 2023.